A guide to collecting Banksy

 Banksy’s unsigned prints are created in higher edition numbers.
 As a result, they are more affordable than their signed counterparts.
 Unsigned and signed artworks are equally legitimate — a certificate from Pest Control, Banksy’s ‘handling service’, is the proof of authenticity that you need.

 Banksy set up Pest Control in 2008 to authenticate his artworks and prevent fakes from circulating on the market.
-All Banksy artworks created after 2009 are sold with a Pest Control certificate.
+All Banksy artworks created after 2009 were sold with a Pest Control certificate.
 The service can retroactively issue certificates for works created before 2008.
 Pest Control is now the only channel through which you can buy new primary market works by the artist.

 Banksy is currently only trading on the secondary market

-‘It’s not possible to buy a Banksy on the primary market these days,’ says Davidsohn.
+‘It’s not possible to buy a Banksy on the primary market these days,’ says Baskerville.
 ‘A decade ago, the artist was selling directly through certified dealers, at exhibitions, or through his former printers, Pictures on Walls.
 But today he only sells through Pest Control, and nothing is currently available.’

 Look after your Banksy — and it will look after you